mbari-org/vars-annotation/docs/resources/markdown/SHARKTOPODA.md

 ## tl;dr

 Sharktopoda is one of serveral video players that can interact with VARS.
-It is a macOS applications and provides robust playback support for h264 and ProRes video codecs.
+It is a macOS applications that provides robust playback support for h264 and ProRes video codecs.

 ## Installation